David Higgins (event promoter)

-David Higgins (born 13 December 1979) is a New Zealand boxing promoter, boxing manager and event manager under his company, Duco Events.
-Higgins has promoted significant events including David Tua vs Shane Cameron, Joseph Parker vs. Andy Ruiz, NRL Auckland Nines, Brisbane Global Rugby Tens and the New Zealand Fight for Life series.
-He has managed many notable boxers, including Joseph Parker and Jeff Horn.
-Other boxers he has promoted include David Letele, David Tua, Shane Cameron, Robert Berridge, Sam Rapira, Izu Ugonoh, Junior Fa, and John Parker.
+David Higgins (born 13 December 1979) is a New Zealand boxing and sports promoter, boxing manager, music promoter, major events manager, and is the founder of Duco Events.
+Higgins has promoted significant events including David Tua vs Shane Cameron, Joseph Parker vs. Andy Ruiz, NRL Auckland Nines, Brisbane Global Rugby Tens, Synthony Festival, T20 Black Clash and the New Zealand Fight for Life series.

+He has managed many notable boxers, including Joseph Parker, Jeff Horn, and David Nyika.
+Other New Zealand boxers he has promoted include David Letele, David Tua, Shane Cameron, Robert Berridge, Sam Rapira, and Junior Fa.

+In recognition of his contributions to professional boxing and sports tourism in the Pacific, Higgins was bestowed the honorary Samoan high chief (matai) title Segiali'i in 2015.